SiddharthaPutti/twitch_recommender/README.md

 Twitch Streamer Recommendations:

 I'll dive into the technicals:
-* We have a matrix of A = (users, streamers, watch_hours), We need to create two different matrices namely U, V with random initialization.
+* We have a matrix of (users, streamers, watch_hours), We need to create two different matrices namely U, V with random initialization.
 * such that A ~ U*V (approximately equal).
-To achieve this we iteratively update U, and V by calculating the mean squared error.
+To achieve this we iteratively update U, and V by calculating the mean squared error.for which A is streaming hours.
 * That is
 * ```python
   for _ in iterations: